Previous College Updates

 Do I need to do anything differently if I or someone I am in close contact with is immunocompromised, elderly, or otherwise at high risk?

-If you or someone you are in close contact with in a high risk category, consider reviewing CDC guidelines available at this link.
+If you or someone you are in close contact with in a high risk category, consider reviewing CDC guidelines.
 Based on our current knowledge, the virus is not currently present at Massasoit, but we are taking every precaution in order to minimize risk to the community.

 Are we going to cancel classes or move to online instruction after spring break?